mat128/openstack-vagrant/README.md

 * `public_network_name` - The name of the public network within your Openstack cluster
 * `networks` - A list -- use %w(net1 net2) -- of networks to configure
   on your instance.
+* `tenant` - The name of the tenant on which the virtual machine should spawn.

 These can be set like typical provider-specific configuration: